N3rdL0rd/alivecells/README.md

   -h, --help       show this help message and exit --output OUTPUT  The output filename for the Hashlink bytecode.
   --no-extract     Do not extract Hashlink bytecode from the executable - will require you to provide your own hlboot.dat.
-  --no-goldberg    Do not use Goldberg Emulator to bypass Steam API issues - don't use this unless you're developing.
+  --goldberg       Use Goldberg Emulator to bypass Steam API issues - generally not required.

 usage: alivecells.py extract [-h] [--output OUTPUT] [--in-game-dir] exe_path